Nam Wai

 Nam Wai (南圍) is a village in the Hebe Haven area of Sai Kung District, Hong Kong.

 Administration

 Nam Wai is a recognized village under the New Territories Small House Policy.

 History

 Nam Wai is a village of the Shing (成) and Yau (邱) clans, established during the 18th century.
 It appears on the "Map of the San-On District", published in 1866 by Simeone Volonteri.

+In September 2023, the head of the village, Sing Yuk-man (son of Sing Fui-on), was arrested for having 1kg of marijuana in his village house.

+Features

+A Tin Hau Temple is located in Nam Wai.